naokimas/gillespie-tutorial/README.md

 g++ voter-net.cc
 ./a.out infilename > result-voter-net
 ```
+- infilename is the name of the input file, e.g., rrg-N100k5.mat
 - voter-net-binary-tree.cc: same as voter-net.cc but using the binary search tree for faster speed.
 Usage is the same as voter-net.cc